Genetic classification offers guide to stem cell transplantation for patients with myelodysplastic syndrome

-A blood test can indicate whether some patients with myelodysplastic syndrome (MDS) are likely to benefit from a stem cell transplant and, if so, whether the transplant should involve high or moderate doses of chemotherapy and/or radiation therapy.
+A blood test can indicate whether some patients with myelodysplastic syndromes (MDS) or myeloproliferative neoplasms (MPN) are likely to benefit from a stem cell transplant and, if so, whether the transplant should involve high or moderate doses of chemotherapy and/or radiation therapy.
 The findings are according to study results to be presented by Dana-Farber Cancer Institute investigators at the 58th annual meeting of the American Society of Hematology (ASH).

 By analyzing 127 genes in blood samples from 1,514 patients and linking the results to patients’ clinical data, the researchers identified six molecular subtypes of the disease that can guide physicians in deciding the proper therapy for patients.
 The results will be discussed in an oral presentation at the conference.